viktorsapozhok/earthquake-prediction/README.md

     $ pip install --editable .
 ```

-Make sure that .csv files have been downloaded correctly.
+Make sure, that .csv files have been downloaded correctly.
 To start the genetic algorithm
 implementing feature selection, launch `ga.py` script from project's root directory:

 ```